-For Trinity students, the order in which you take premed courses is up to you.
+For Trinity students, the order in which you take prehealth courses is up to you.
 Most students will begin with Chemistry and Math, then add Biology and then Physics.
 Chemistry and Math are good introductions to logical thought and the development of study skills.
 Biology is often added next, as many prehealth students will consider this as a possible major.
-The topics learned in BIOLOGY 201L (Gateway to Biology: Molecular Biology) and BIOLOGY 202L (Gateway to Biology: Genetics and Evolution) may also directly apply to clinical experiences and research.
-Students who are not sure of their prehealth interests will often see how well they do in Biology before committing to Physics.
+The topics learned in Biology 201L and 202L may also directly apply to clinical experiences and research.
+Students who are not sure of their prehealth interests will often see how well they do in Biology before going on to Physics.
 However, prospective Physics, Biophysics or Chemistry majors should check websites of these majors and confer with these departments, as Physics classes should be scheduled earlier.
 Psychology and sociology courses may be taken at any time.

-Pratt students should follow the normal Pratt schedules and work in premed requirements whenever possible.
+Pratt students should follow the normal Pratt schedules and work in prehealth requirements whenever possible.

 Note that health professions school look very favorably on applicants who are older, wiser, more mature and who have more life experiences.
 The median age of applicants accepted to medical schools at this time is about 24 years.
 Currently about 70% of Duke students will apply to medical schools at the end of their senior year and then take a gap year to work, travel, teach, participate in health care, live independently and to take a break between going on to medical school.